Four Steps to Adapt to for Apple iOS 14’s Impact on Your Facebook Ads

 - 1-day click (modeled data)

 - 7-day click and 1-day view

-Starting in January, we are already seeing a decrease in conversions due to the new attribution window settings set by Facebook.
+As of January 2021, we saw a decrease in conversions due to the new attribution window settings set by Facebook.

 Step 4: Identify new campaign strategies and best practices.

 By being limited to only eight events, this may force you to determine new best practices on how to optimize your campaigns.
 If you previously optimized your campaign with low-funnel custom conversions, you may need to test broadening your optimization events to less-granular or higher-funnel actions to encompass more website touchpoints.